 Study Area

 Kohima, the capital city of Nagaland, is a mountainous area that experiences inconsistent public water supply systems.
 In various neighborhoods, residents depend significantly on private water vendors, particularly during the dry seasons.
 This scenario provides an insightful backdrop for examining informal service delivery in urbanizing areas that lack infrastructure.

+Add geographical information of the town e.g. latitude and longititude, rainfall, soil type, Vegetational zone, boarders etc

+Add Map (necessary)

 Sampling Method and Sample Size

 A purposive sampling approach was used to select 30 active private water vendors from Kohima Town.
-This technique was deemed appropriate due to the small and informal nature of the supplier population, along with the absence of centralized registration records.
+This technique was deemed appropriate due to the small and informal nature of the supplier population, along with the absence of centralized registration records (Source).
+Who did you follow?
+Have any person or group done similar selection method and you followed?
+Please, cite the author you followed in relation to sampling of 30 respondents.
 Respondents were found through direct engagement in locations where water tankers are known to frequently deliver, encompassing both the central and peripheral areas of the town.

 Data Collection Procedure

-Primary data was collected through a structured questionnaire administered in person.
+Primary and secondary data were obtained in this study.
+The primary data was collected through the use of structured questionnaires that were administered by the researchers.
 The survey instrument included close-ended questions covering:

 Daily income during dry and monsoon seasons